jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 Figures 2.1 to 2.4 show net sentiment (positive minus negative words), while figures 2.5 to 2.6 show the total sentiment for specific emotions.
+The results are presented as bar charts with each bar representing a different week.

 <br>